initumX/qiv/readme.md

 - **EXIF metadata**: View image metadata in a dedicated panel

 ## NOTE
+- support of HEIC/HEIF is experimental, with some files it doesn't work properly
 - qiv can't save files in HEIC/HEIF format (but can save them as JPEG, for example)

 ## Development & Deployment